Queen Sono: Main

-As Chief Director of the SOG, Dr. Sidwell Isaacs heads the agency, with its mission statement to protect the security and welfare of all African citizens across the continent, by thwarting any future threats that could undermine their country's independence and growth.
+As Chief Director of the SOG, Dr. Sidwell Isaacs heads the agency, with its mission statement being to protect the security and welfare of all African citizens across the continent, by thwarting any future threats that could undermine their country's independence and growth.
 Currently, his work relationship with Queen is quite fraught owing to a lack of trust, evident by his withholding of pertinent intel that would shed the light on the real truth surrounding Safiya's murder case.